 Do you remember Henry VIII?
 You know, the English King from the 1500s who was known for his six wives.
 Well, through the years, I have personally had a small obsession with him and his many wives.
 You can imagine how excited I was when I found out there was a fictional re-telling of his reign set in the 21st century.
 Wife After Wife by Olivia Hayfield, brings Henry VIII, his wives, and his entire court to life in today’s world.
 This is my absolute dream re-telling and I am so excited to share it with you.

-As a Tudor enthusiast, Wife After Wife was the perfect read.
-Fans of the Henry VIII saga and his six wives will find this modern day re-telling unique and entertaining.
+As a Tudor enthusiast, Wife After Wife was a perfect read.
+Fans of the Henry VIII saga and his six wives will find this modern-day re-telling unique and entertaining.
 With Harry Rose of the Rose Corporation starring as Henry VIII, Ana Lyebon (designer) as Anne Boleyn, and Clare Barr (nurse) as Catherine Parr (just to name a few), the cast of characters resembled their historical equivalents with lots of pizzaz.
-Hayfield's attention to detail was completely on point.
-Some of my favorites were the Rack Magazine (How brilliant is that for a name?), Charles Lisle (I love Charles Brandon) and of course the 21st century glitz and galas.
+Hayfield’s attention to detail was completely on point.
+Some of my favorites were the Rack Magazine (How brilliant is that for a name?), Charles Lisle (I love Charles Brandon), and of course the 21st-century glitz and galas.

 With that said, let’s review Henry VIII’s six wives.

 Anne Boleyn: Anne Boleyn is my favorite of all the wives.
-Anne too, failed to give Henry a living son.
+Anne too failed to give Henry a living son.
 She gave birth to a daughter named Elizabeth.
-Anne was eventually charged with adultery, incest, witchcraft and conspiracy against her husband, the King.
-She was sentence to death by decapitation.
-Anne' daughter went on to be the famous Queen Elizabeth, who reigned for 44 years.
-So much for having a male heir to sit on the throne.......#girlpower.
+Anne was eventually charged with adultery, incest, witchcraft, and conspiracy against her husband, the King.
+She was sentenced to death by decapitation.
+Anne’s daughter went on to be the famous Queen Elizabeth, who reigned for 44 years.
+So much for having a male heir to sit on the throne…….#girlpower.

 Catherine (Katherine) Parr: Last but not least, Catherine Parr.
 Catherine married Henry in 1543, even though she was in love with Sir Thomas Seymour (Jane Seymour’s brother).
 After Henry died in 1547, she went on to marry Thomas.
 She died a year later following the birth of her daughter.
 She was 36 when she died.